Things to do

 There are a number of options for your grocery shopping during your stay at Sylina.
 Most people head to The Co-operative store in the centre of Hugh Town.
 By mainland standards, it is small and the choices can be limited, so whilst it’s convenient, we’d also encourage you to shop around a bit more locally.
 It’s worth it.

-The Farm Deli in Hugh Town has an impressive selection of local Scilly produce including breads, farm cuts and fish, and a fine deli counter of meats, cheeses, home-made quiches, gluten-free options and more.
+Hugh Street Café, the butchers and the Post Office 'Tanglewood' Deli, all in Hugh Town have an impressive selection of local Scilly produce including breads, farm cuts and fish, and a fine deli counters of meats, cheeses, home-made quiches, with gluten-free,vegan options and more.

 If you want to take the hassle out of your self-catering holiday, then head to Tanglewood Kitchen, behind the Post Office, which sells an award-winning range of ready meals, fresh fish and local shellfish daily and a lovely range of wines and beers including those produced here on Scilly.
 Alternatively, you can opt for a Pom's Thai Takeaway and Eugene's Fish & Chips, both located behind the Town Hall in Hugh Town.

 And of course, you’ll be able to pick up lots of local fruit and veg, jams, fudge and more from little island stalls and stores across the islands as you explore.